 CAD drawings provide accurate geometric representations of a project but typically do not include the integrated data that BIM models contain.

 Many construction firms rely on professional CAD drafting services to prepare construction drawings and documentation required for project approvals and construction.
+See our guide on What are CAD Services.

 What is BIM in Construction?